codemod-com/codemod-registry/codemods/jscodeshift/next/13/remove-get-static-props/README.md

 # remove-get-static-props
 In the `pages` directory, the `getStaticProps` function is used to pre-render a page at build time by fetching data passing it down to the entire page as it is being generated during the build.
 However, the `app` directory data fetching will default to `cache: 'force-cache'`, which will cache the request data until manually invalidated.

-The `remove-get-static-props` codemod migrates the data fetching usage with `getStaticProps()` in the `pages` directory to the new data fetching usage in the `app` directory.
+The `remove-get-static-props` codemod replaces the `getStaticProps()` data fetching function in the `pages` directory with the new data fetching API in the `app` directory.

 For example:
 ```jsx